x75/smp_audio/README.md

 export PYTHONPATH=/path/to/cloned/smp_audio:$PYTHONPATH
 ```

-In case you come back, this can be added to your shell profile.
+In case you come back to using the package, the export line above can be added to your login profile (~/.bashrc or similar).

 Quick start
 -----------